 For a similar experience, but more natural and minus the excesses of Fo Guang Shan, you can head to Lion’s Head Mountain in Hsinchu, Northern Taiwan.
 This isn’t a single monastery, but rather a collection of exquisite temples dotting the forested slopes of Lion’s Head Mountain, with a network of hiking trails connecting them.
 Some of the temples are even built into sandstone caves.
 Lion’s Head is more of a large hill than a tall mountain, so the walking trails are leisurely, not strenuous.

 One of the temples, Quanhua Tang, offers hotel-style rooms and vegetarian meals to visitors.
 Just like when I stayed at Fo Guang Shan, I’m pretty sure I was the only overnight guest in the hotel, let alone Western visitor in the entire area.
 After spending the day hiking and temple-hopping, I enjoyed a fine sunset over the hills from my room, watching the temple walls change colors under the final rays of the sun, and then had a night of total solitude with the insects buzzing in the forest outside my window.
-Waking in the morning, I got out onto the mountain trails and had them entirely to myself.
+Waking in the morning, I got out onto the mountain trails and enjoyed one of the most spiritual sites in Taiwan entirely to myself.

 The first time I went to this breathtaking waterfall, I was so moved by it that I have returned at least a dozen times since.
 An easy 1.5 return hike that is only an hour by train from Taipei City, it is a mystery that the Sandiaoling Waterfall hasn’t become more popular.
-Even on weekends, you may very well have it all to yourself.
+Even on weekends, you may very well have one of the most spiritual sites in Taiwan all to yourself.

 And what makes it so special?
 Well, you can sit in a cave behind the waterfall, looking out at the water as it plunges to the rocky pool far below, with a panorama of dense, jungle-covered mountain slopes before you.
 This spot is highly conducive to meditation, and also makes for a romantic viewpoint for couples.
 Just be mindful of the slippery rocks.